jhtkoo0426/jhtkoo0426/README.md

 ---
 ### Work Experience
+- 📦 <a href="https://www.sml-group.cc">Statistical Machine Learning Group (UCL)</a> (Oct 2022 - April 2023):
+  - Collaborated with academics on my dissertation project about creating and integrating ML models into physical robotic arms to facilitate robust robotic grasping.
-- 📦 **UCL Final Year Project (Oct 2022 - April 2023)**: I collaborated with academics from the <a href="https://www.sml-group.cc">Statistical Machine Learning Group (UCL)</a> on my dissertation project.
-I created a data collection pipeline for gathering tactile and visual data via Pybullet (a Python physics simulation tool on Linux).
-Using this data, I successfully trained a Multilayer Perceptron neural network to predict whether a given grasp configuration (tactile and visual data of a robotic arm's perception of its environment) would infer a successful grasp or not, and achieved 76% accuracy on an unseen dataset.
-With a well-trained network, it can be used to supervise a robotic arm to readjust its grasp on objects if it predicts the initial grasp attempt to be unsucessful.
+  - Created a data collection pipeline for gathering tactile and visual data via Pybullet (a Python physics simulation tool on Linux).
+  - Achieved 76% accuracy (unseen dataset) on predicting whether given grasp configuration (tactile and visual data of a robotic arm's perception of its environment) would infer a successful grasp or not.

-- 💻 **UCL Industry Exchange Network (Oct 2021 - May 2022)**: I was fortunate to participate in the exchange network with 2 coursemates on a Natural Language Processing project.
-We were able to apply our knowledge in software development cycles (gathering requirements, prototyping, testing, etc.) to develop an end-to-end solution for our client.
+- 💻 UCL Industry Exchange Network (Oct 2021 - May 2022):
+  - Participated with 2 coursemates on an existing poorly-maintained NLP project that analyses conversations between NHS practitioners and patients.
+  - Refactored back-end code for the web application (Django).
+  - Created visualisations using data analysis tools such as LDA and word clouds to inform users of main topics of the conversations.
+  - Performed pitches in front of industry members.

 - 🏫 **Look4SchoolsUK Ltd. (Apr 2020 - Present)**: I worked at Look4Schools, an edtech company, as a part-time business analyst.
 I completed ad-hoc tasks in collecting, analysing and visualising UK school data.
 My biggest achievement at Look4Schools was volunteering to design and implement a webapp prototype using Django.
 The prototype improved the web application's flow and were adopted by the Chief Executive of the company.